 - The company gets acquired by another company.

-EquityVest does not make investment recommendations, and no communication, through this website or in any other medium should be construed as a recommendation for any security offered on or off this investment platform.
-Investments in private placements and start-up investments in particular are speculative and involve a high degree of risk, and those investors who cannot afford to lose their entire investment should not invest in start-ups.
-Companies seeking startup investments tend to be in earlier stages of development, and their business model, products and services may not yet be fully developed, operational or tested in the public marketplace.
+EquityVest does not make investment recommendations, and no communication, through this website or in any other medium, should be construed as a recommendation for any security offered on or off this investment platform.
+Investments in private placements, and start-up investments in particular, are speculative and involve a high degree of risk.
+Those investors who cannot afford to lose their entire investment should not invest in start-ups.
+Companies seeking start-up investments tend to be in earlier stages of development, and their business model, products, and services may not yet be fully developed, operational, or tested in the public marketplace.
 There is no guarantee that the stated valuation and other terms are accurate or in agreement with the market or industry valuations.

 Investors may be subject to regulatory limitations on how much they can invest based on their income or net worth.
 You can find the specific regulations and how to calculate the maximum you are allowed to invest in our Educational Materials.
 The minimum amount you can invest in a company will depend on the specifics of a given company’s raise.